hmallen/hab/README.md

 - AT YOUR OWN RISK...try reintegrating dual webcam capture -- Original test was run without independent Arduino power (power provided by RPi)

 Pre-launch Checklist:
+- Disable bluetooth and WiFi (and other power-using modules) to save power
 - Change all hab_camcontrol.py timeout values
 - Change all other "debug" values
 - Burn-in gas sensors for 24-48 hours